Why You Should Consider a Career in Data Analytics

 For example, a company may want to know which segment of customers is driving the most revenue from a marketing campaign.

 The data analyst will gather all the data related to the campaign.
-This may mean exploring customer demographics, marketing acquisition sources, behavioral data, and purchase data.
+This may mean exploring customer demographics, marketing acquisition sources, behavioural data, and purchase data.

-As a distinction from data scientists, data analysts typically work with structured data from a single source and provide historical analysis as opposed to predictive modeling.
+As a distinction from data scientists, data analysts typically work with structured data from a single source and provide historical analysis as opposed to predictive modelling.

 The most obvious reasons to work in the field of data analytics include these top three reasons: